Cartesius1644/cartesius1644.github.io/_posts/2014-3-3-Hello-World.md

 layout: post
 title: You're up and running!
 ---
-Test: I am riding on a bus. lksdlfjlsdjfsdlfjslfjklsdjfkl
+Test: I am riding on a bus.

   $$a^2 + b^2 = c^2$$ --> note that all equations between these tags will not need escaping!